Cryptococcosis: In the United States

+In sub-Saharan Africa

+Sub-Saharan Africa is the main hub for HIV/AIDS worldwide.
+HIV/AIDS accounts for about 0.5% of the world's population.
+Remarkably, sub-Saharan Africa holds 71% of HIV/AIDs cases.
+Cryptococcal meningitis is a primary contributor to mortality among individuals with HIV/AIDS in sub-Saharan Africa.
+Approximately 160,000 cases of cryptococcal meningitis are reported in West Africa, resulting in 130,000 deaths in sub-Saharan Africa.
+Uganda is reported to have the highest occurrence of cryptococcus meningitis.
+Reflecting that, Ethiopia has the least occurrence.
+Presently, treatment options involve either a 7 or 14-day regimen of amphotericin-B, coupled with oral antifungal tablets or oral fluconazole.
+It is important to note that amphotericin B is not considered a treatment, as it showed no significant reduction in the mortality rate.

 Other animals

-Cryptococcosis is also seen in cats and occasionally dogs.
-It is the most common deep fungal disease in cats, usually leading to chronic infection of the nose and sinuses, and skin ulcers.
+Cryptococcosis is also seen in cats and occasionally in dogs.
+It is the most common deep fungal disease in cats, usually leading to chronic infection of the nose and sinuses and skin ulcers.
 Cats may develop a bump over the bridge of the nose from local tissue inflammation.
 It can be associated with FeLV infection in cats.
-Cryptococcosis is most common in dogs and cats but cattle, sheep, goats, horses, wild animals, and birds can also be infected.
+Cryptococcosis is most common in dogs and cats, but cattle, sheep, goats, horses, wild animals, and birds can also be infected.
 Soil, fowl manure, and pigeon droppings are among the sources of infection.